|John D. Boice, Jr.

 | Richard E. Toohey

 received his PhD in physics from the University of Cincinnati in 1973.
 He spent the first part of his career at Argonne National Laboratory in both research and operational health physics.
 He recently retired from Oak Ridge Associated Universities, where he served as director of the Radiation Internal Dose Information Center, as Senior Health Physicist for the Radiation Emergency Assistance Center/Training Site, Director of Dose Reconstruction Programs, and Associate Director of the Independent Environmental Assessment and Verification Program.
 He is currenly employed by M.H.
 Chew and Associates.

-He is certified in comprehensive practice by the American Board of Health Physics, was the 2008 to 2009 President of the Health Physics Society, is a member and director of NCRP, Treasurer of the International Radiation Protection Association, and Chair of the Scientific Advisory Committee for the U.S. Transuranium and Uranium Registries.
+He is certified in comprehensive practice by the American Board of Health Physics, was the 2008 to 2009 President of the Health Physics Society, is a member and director of NCRP, Treasurer of the International Radiation Protection Association, and Past Chair of the Scientific Advisory Committee for the U.S. Transuranium and Uranium Registries.
 His specialties are internal radiation dosimetry, dose reconstruction, and radiological emergency response.
 Dr. Toohey has 125 publications in the open literature, and is a retired Lt.
 Colonel, U.S. Army Reserve.

 | Roy E. Shore